aem999/scala-impatient/03-Arrays.md

 *ArrayBuffer* - Variable Length Array
 -------------------------------------
 The Scala `ArrayBuffer` is equivlent to a Java `ArrayList` and is used for arrays that grow and shrink on demand.
-Adding or removing elements at the end of an array buffer is an efficient (ìamortized constant timeî) operation.
+Adding or removing elements at the end of an array buffer is an efficient (‚Äúamortized constant time‚Äù) operation.
 ```Scala
 import scala.collection.mutable.ArrayBuffer
 val b  = ArrayBuffer[Int]()             // An empty array buffer, ready to hold integers